moj-analytical-services/dbtools/README.md

 (like Jinja templating, creating temporary tables) and alters some configuration to our specification.

-Alternatively you might want to use [Rdbtools](https://github.com/moj-analytical-services/Rdbtools), which has the advantages of being R-native, so no messing with `reticulate` and Python, and supporting `dbplyr`.
-Please note the caveat about support, though.
+Alternatively you probably want to use [Rdbtools](https://github.com/moj-analytical-services/Rdbtools), which has the advantages of being R-native, so no messing with `reticulate` and Python, and supporting `dbplyr`.

 ## Installation